southworks/BotBuilder/tools/devops-tasks/GitHubPRComment/readme.md

 ### Path to the file/s

 Path to the file/s that you want to get the PR comments from.
-If you specify a folder, it will pick all the files that have the specified extension inside that folder
+If you specify a folder, it will pick all the files that have the specified extension inside that folder.

 ### Use sub-folders

-Checking this option will enable to search for all the files of the specified extensions in all the folders and sub-folders contained in the previously selected path
+Checking this option will enable to search for all the files of the specified extensions in all the folders and sub-folders contained in the previously selected path.

 ### Basic Example